-Position a clean container under the seal cavity drain plug (19B).
+Position a clean container under the seal cavity drain plug (18B).
 Remove the plug and drain the oil from the seal cavity into the container.
-For shorter drain time, remove the vented plug (13).
-Clean and reinstall the drain plug and vent plug.
+For shorter drain time, remove the air vent (13).
+When the oil is drained, clean and reinstall the drain plug and air vent.
 Inspect the oil for water, dirt or a cloudy condition which could indicate seal failure.